 Well, there’s a lot more to choosing a firearm for concealed carry than I included in this short video.
 In my class, we’ll go into greater detail about choosing firearms, calibers, ammo types, holsters, and even clothing.
 The class offers a ton of information that can help stack the odds in your favor in the event of a life or death situation.

 So learn what you need to protect yourself and your family.
-And I’ll see Type your paragraph here.
+And I’ll see you in class.